galetaire/spahousing/pages/posts/monetary.md

 [![Euribor y interes hipotecas](/images/euribor.png)](/images/euribor.png)

 - **Euribor 1-year average rate and average mortgage rate**, Spain.
-- The _Euro Interbank Offered Rate_ (Euribor) plays a key role mostly through the mortgage market.
-An increase of the Euribor implies an increase in mortgage rates, which if sustained for longer periods, constraints the debt capacity for borrowers, resulting in general price stagnation due to the lack of new money flowing into the system, or even price regression if there is an excessive amount of credit accumulated (credit bubble).
+The [Euribor](https://www.euribor-rates.eu/en/) plays a key role in the mortgage market.
+An increase (or decrease) of it implies increases (or decreases) in mortgage rates, which alters the direction and speed of money movement.

 [![Politica monetaria y precio vivienda](/images/pricemoneypolicy.png)](/images/pricemoneypolicy.png)